angular/angular/aio/content/guide/router-tutorial-toh.md

 For the smallest initial payload and fastest launch time, you should eagerly load the `AppModule` and the `HeroesModule`.

 You could lazy load the Crisis Center.
-But you're almost certain that the user will visit the Crisis Center within minutes of launching the app.
+However you're almost certain that the user will visit the Crisis Center within minutes of launching the app.
 Ideally, the application would launch with just the `AppModule` and the `HeroesModule` loaded and then, almost immediately, load the `CrisisCenterModule` in the background.
 By the time the user navigates to the Crisis Center, its module is loaded and ready.